ryboe/gocodespace/README.md

 ## How To Build Locally

-1. Set BuildKit (next-gen docker engine) to be your default image builder:

 ```sh
 # Build with BuildKit by default.
 After running this command to install the
 # buildx plugin, you can type `docker build` instead of `docker buildx build`.